-Health, persuasive, and quantified self communication.
-Currently focusing on tailoring to intrinsic/extrinsic motivations via mobile fitness devices.
-Past work includes 1) the "Time to Eat" iPhone breakfast game - which successfully motivated students to eat more frequently and healthier breakfasts - and 2) attempts at understanding cyberbullying and its predictors.
+Health, persuasion, and quantified human-computer interaction.
+Currently focusing on tailoring to intrinsic/extrinsic motivations via Fitbit.
+Past work includes 1) the "Time to Eat" iPhone breakfast game - which successfully motivated students to eat more frequently and healthier breakfasts, and 2) attempts at understanding cyberbullying and its predictors via matched-pair surveys.

 - Niederdeppe, J., Lee, T., Robbins, R., Kim, H. K., Kresovich, A., Kirshenblat, D., Standridge, K., Clarke, C. E., Jensen, J., & Fowler, E. F. (2013).
 Content and effects of news stories about uncertain cancer causes and preventive behaviors.
 Health Communication, 29 (4), 332-346.
 DOI: 10.1080/10410236.2012.755603.

 - Byrne, S., Gay, G., Pollak, J. P., Retelny, D., Gonzales, A. L., Lee, T., & Wansink, B. (2012).
 Caring for mobile phone based avatars can influence youth eating behaviors.
 Journal of Children and Media, 6 (1), 83-99.
 DOI: 10.1080/17482798.2011.633410.